Code-Institute-Submissions/Milestone-25/README.md

 --------------------------
 Have separate failure messages for when a player runs out of time vs. when they have reached the move limit.
 I would also like to implement a 'level' system, where the game becomes more challenging (either by increasing the number of cards to be matched, decreasing the number of moves of time allowed, etc.).
 This could either be on repeated replay, or by allowing the player to select the difficulty level at the start.

+It would also be good to get the game to reset without page reload.

 TECHNOLOGIES USED
 -----------------